homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Troubleshooting

-- If the plugin does not work correctly:
 - Make sure that you can successfully log in and control each device via Panasonic Comfort Cloud application.
-   - Make  sure that you accept all terms, conditions, etc in Panasonic Comfort Cloud app.
+- Accept all terms, conditions, etc in Panasonic Comfort Cloud app.
-   - Make sure you have newest plugin version.
+- Install newest plugin version.
-   - Make sure that field Comfort Cloud app version (in plugin settings) is empty or have newest Comfort Cloud app version (same as in Apple App Store).
+- Field Comfort Cloud app version (in plugin settings) should be empty or have newest Comfort Cloud app version (same as in Apple App Store).
-   - Disconnect each Comfort Cloud device (like AC) from the power and turn it on again (or restart WiFi in them), restart routers, restart Homebridge.
+- Disconnect each Comfort Cloud device (like AC) from the power and turn it on again (or restart WiFi in them).
+- Restart Internet routers.
+- Restart Homebridge or plugin bridge.
+- Remove one or move device from Homebridge cache (Homebridge settings > remove one device from cache).
-   - Set Logs Level to all (in plugin config) and enable debug mode (in Homebridge settings) and restart Homebridge / child bridge.
+- Set Logs Level to all (in plugin config) and enable debug mode (in Homebridge settings).
 This will include more detailed information in the log.
 - It's recommended you run this plugin as a [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).

 ## Contributing and support